gkapologista/gkapologista/README.md

 ## 🚀 About Me

-Passionate Full Stack Software Developer specializing in modern web technologies and machine learning.
-I build scalable applications using JavaScript frameworks and have a particular interest in AI-powered solutions.
+Passionate Full Stack Software Developer with 3+ years of experience specializing in modern web technologies and end-to-end application development.
+I architect and build scalable, production-ready applications using JavaScript frameworks, with expertise in both frontend and backend systems.
+As a Cum Laude Computer Science graduate, I combine strong theoretical knowledge with practical implementation skills to deliver robust, user-centric solutions that solve real-world problems.

 - 💻 Developing **full-stack web applications** with Vue.js, Meteor.js, and Node.js
-- 🧠 Exploring **advanced ML algorithms** and their practical applications
+- 🔧 Building **robust backend APIs** and database architectures
 - 🎯 **Problem-solving focused** - Love tackling complex challenges
 - 💡 **Innovation-driven** - Passionate about creating efficient solutions